hhotdong/math/logic/README.md

 <details><summary>Conditional</summary>

-  - If P and Q are formulas, then “if P then Q” or “P implies Q” is written P $\Rightarrow$ Q, using the conditional symbol, $\Rightarrow$.
+  - If P and Q are formulas, then “if P, then Q” or “P implies Q” is written P $\Rightarrow$ Q, using the conditional symbol, $\Rightarrow$.

 | P   | Q   | P $\Rightarrow$ Q |
 | :-: | :-: | :-:               |